 Behavioral and Mental Health

-Directed by a psychologist, our behavioral sciences staff of nearly 40 includes psychologists, licensed clinical social workers, postdoctoral psychology fellows, predoctoral psychology interns, a family advocate, a case manager, and child life specialists.
-We collaborate with the medical team to deliver integrated services to patients and their family.
+Our Behavioral Health multi-disciplinary staff includes psychologists, licensed clinical social workers, licensed clinical professional counselors, postdoctoral psychology fellows, family advocates, and a case manager.
+Clinicians collaborate with the child’s medical team to deliver integrated services to patients and their family.

 Coping with Chronic Disease

 Individual assessment and treatment services are available for children and families facing the challenges of living with chronic illness.
-These include adjusting to the onset and diagnosis of the condition, complying with a treatment plan, coping with psychological factors affecting physical health, and pain management.
-Members of our Behavioral Sciences staff are part of the multidisciplinary health care teams for numerous medical conditions including burns, diabetes, sickle cell disease and traumatic brain injury.
+These include adjusting to the onset and diagnosis of the condition, learning how to incorporate a treatment plan into a child’s routine, coping with psychological factors affecting physical health, and pain management.
+Members of our Pediatric Psychology staff are part of the multidisciplinary health care teams for numerous medical conditions including burns, diabetes, sickle cell disease and traumatic brain injury.